ariannedee/intro-to-python-2ed/README.md

 1. Run it.
 It should run successfully with no errors.

-See Lesson 1.2 for instructions on how to run files in the different code editors.
+See Lesson 1.2 for instructions on how to run files in PyCharm and IDLE.
+In VS Code and Spyder, press the green Run arrow.

-If you are having errors running the file, follow [these steps](docs/PYTHON-IDE.md) to configure your code editor with the correct version of Python.
+If you are having errors running the file, follow [these steps](docs/PYTHON-IDE.md) to configure your code editor with the correct version of Python (3.6 or higher).

 ## Troubleshooting

-### I downloaded PyCharm Professional and it's saying I'm on a 30-day trial
+### I downloaded PyCharm, now it's saying I'm on a trial

-Go back to https://www.jetbrains.com/pycharm/download/ and scroll down until you see the Community Edition, which is always free.
+That is fine.
+You can use PyCharm with Pro features enabled or with only free features.

+Note that your interface might look different than in the video, which was recorded with an old Community Edition of PyCharm.

 ### I'm still having trouble setting everything up

 Email me at **arianne.dee.studios** at gmail.com with any relevant error messages and screenshots.

+### There's an error in the video or the code

+Email me at **arianne.dee.studios** at gmail.com,
+or submit an [issue](https://github.com/ariannedee/intro-to-python-2ed/issues/new) in this GitHub repository.